whatrocks/fastai-fall2018/week-2/README.md

     - Doesn't need to cost you any money
     - Jeremy wants to see what you can make of that.
 * you can build apps in jupyter notebook
-* he thinks creating apps within notebooks is really need and underused
+* He thinks creating apps within notebooks is really need and underused

-* Problems
+### Problems you might have
     - learning rate too high or low
     - epochs number is too high or low
 * learning rate